When your Colorado college experience includes drug problems

 Know the risks

 In addition to alcohol, you may be able to easily access other types of drugs on campus as well.
 For instance, recreational use of marijuana is legal in Colorado.
 It’s usually not hard to come by in college.
-There are laws restricting possession.
+There are laws restricting possession of marijuana.
 If a police officer accuses you of breaking such laws, your college career may take a nosedive.
 The following list includes other drugs commonly found on college campuses in the United States:

 - The scientific name for drugs known as ecstasy or Molly is Methylenedioxymethamphetamine.
 Grave health risks are associated with these drugs.
 Not only might you find it difficult to keep up with the rigors of college academics while using such drugs, you may also be at risk for seizures, heart failure or hallucinations.